Cumbrian Dialect

 Adj Generally awkward and uncooperative ?

-Kytel, kitle - N A grey working jacket (from Norse kyrtill ?)
+Kytel, kitle - N A grey working jacket (from Norse kyrtill = tunic?)

 Laal - Adj Sma' small, little